Gentleman's Agreement: Reception and box-office

 In addition to winning Academy Awards for Best Picture, Best Director, and Best Supporting Actress (Celeste Holm), Gentleman's Agreement was one of Fox's highest-grossing movies of 1947.
 The political nature of the film, however, upset the House Un-American Activities Committee, with Elia Kazan, John Garfield, and Anne Revere all being called to testify before the committee.
 Revere refused to testify and although Garfield appeared, he refused to "name names".
 Both were placed in the Red Channels of the Hollywood Blacklist.
 Garfield remained on the blacklist for a year, was called again to testify against his wife, and died of a heart attack at the age of 39 before his second hearing date.

 In recognition for producing Gentleman's Agreement, the Hollywood chapter of B'nai B'rith International honored Darryl Zanuck as its "Man of the Year" for 1948.
 On Sunday, December 12, a gala commemoration evening was held in downtown Los Angeles at the Biltmore Hotel before a crowd of over a thousand.
 Among the tributes to Zanuck, New Mexico Senator Clinton Anderson said, "He does not storm up and down the streets of a community, urging its citizens to do good.
 He does not fill the pages of books with words that string together into a sermon.
 He allows you to be seated comfortably in a theater, to be absorbed in a problem and to walk out into the night with your thoughts clarified and your lips saying, 'This situation ought to be changed'."
 After the formal speeches there was a star-studded variety show, including the debut before the Hollywood film world of the team of Dean Martin and Jerry Lewis.

 The movie was an unexpected hit at the box office.
 According to Variety, it earned $3.9 million in rentals in the US in 1948.

-Leonard Maltin said "sincere...then-daring approach to the subject matter is tame now."
+Leonard Maltin called it a "sincere ... then-daring approach to the subject matter is tame now."